-While we had planned to have a national tree-planting day on the 6th March 2021, and to encourage all our primary and secondary schools to plant ten native or common Irish trees or saplings each on that date, sadly the escalation of the Covid 19 virus since Christmas has compelled us to POSTPONE THIS EVENT.
-The event is now, Covid-permitting, re-scheduled for the weekend of the 12th,13th and 14th of November next.
+We have now embarked on our All Island campaign to work with primary and secondary schools to plant ten native or common Irish trees or saplings scheduled for the weekend of the 12th – 14th of November 2021.
 The intention is that native and common Irish trees will encourage other flora and fauna, pollinating insects (bugs and bees) and other wildlife to thrive in the same locality as these native or common Irish trees.

 Our website – https://bugsbeesandnativetrees.com will give details of all native Irish trees, and trees which have been here for a long time, and would be suitable for planting.
 It will also show you how to plant a copse of Irish shrubs and trees in a small space, how to plant bare-root and root-balled trees, how to stake, maintain etc, and what to add to increase biodiversity.
 We aim, with the support of all schools to plant 50,000 trees throughout the Island in a day.

-Dr. David Mulcahy, Jerry Sheehan, Prof. Rose Anne Kenny, Brian MacMahon
+Dr. David Mulcahy, Jerry Sheehan, Prof. Rose Anne Kenny, Brian MacMahon, Prof. Ronan Mullan

 Our Senior Committee is: